neonsquare/bucklescript-benchmark/README.md

 This makes pushing a new element onto a list a constant timed operation (just allocate a new "CONS-Pair" with the new head item and the old list as tail).

 On the other side: If records and lists are structured this way, they are more difficult to handle in arbitrary JS code or within a debugging session.
 You lose the easy runtime introspectability of plain javascript objects.
 Blunt said: you do not directly see the names of the fields anymore.
 If you want to access such record instances from JavaScript you need to write accessor functions in BuckleScript.

+If you want to use idiomatic JS objects in BuckleScript (e.g. for interoperability with JS libs) - you can use the FFI (Foreign Function Interface) of BuckleScript.
+This FFI is what makes a big difference to languages like TypeScript: When writing pure BuckleScript (OCaml/Reason) code, the compiler is free to take any representation it likes, as all interoperability is restricted _within_ the languages semantics.
+With the FFI one interfaces the pure written code with the JavaScript runtime.
+This is where BuckleScript has to play by the rules of its host language and accept the dynamic behaviour there.

 --
 Jochen H. Schmidt